 I have been a technical person but with more than 5 years not coding or learning in depth about new technologies is hard to be a new technical expert or a SME and this is why now I see myself as a servant leader, and of course my job is to serve the team, keep the project on track and remove blockers to progress.
 Either as a PM or a SM, I serve the team.

-- As a Project Manager, you protect the interests of the product owner (primary stakeholders) and project goals
+As an Agile Project Manager, you protect the interests of the product owner (primary stakeholders) and project goals

 But what about self organising teams?